ethanuppal/pulsar/redesign.md

 oh crap writing memory back is bad since you can't agen that for perfect prefetch

 also as a note what I realized obviously is that the agen is also gonna have to compute some values when they depend on the loop bounds but that's just data independent stuff that probably takes a few cycles if it has a multiplier but whatever

+currently the IR gen stuff is really messy like the gen function is messy, component is messy, etc